mattgwriter7/components/README.md

 This project is 99% HTML/CSS, and 1% JavaScript.

 See [NOTES](https://github.com/mattgwriter7/components/blob/main/NOTES.md) for some "Plain English" information.

-Run the HTML to see the page in action.
+Run this [DEMO](https://bestremoteworker.com/demos/components) to see this codein action.